AndyShor/RD_107/README.md

 * notebooks - contains some Jupyter notebooks used to create generate OpenFOAM geometry and gas settings from JANAF data
 * src - auxiliary python code to keep notebooks more concise

-# Run the model youself
+# Run the model yourself

 Model case in the /model folder is ready to go, geometry is based on the original drawing of RD107 nozzle